lukemcmack/hollywood5/README.md

 <h3>Target Metrics</h3>
 <b>Average probability of the actual winner</b>
 How strongly the model “believes” in the true winner, even if it doesn't place it first.
-This reflects whether the model is reasonably calibrated or receiving weak signals.
 If the winner always gets 0.10 probability out of 10 films, that’s weak; if it often gets 0.60+, that is better.

 <b>Winner correctly predicted (top-ranked)</b>
 Whether the model actually picks the correct film as the most likely winner; our main goal from a practical standpoint.
 Even if a model assigns high probability to the right movie, it will not get chosen as the predicted winner if another film edges it out every time.